rehartley/SilentDuck/README.md

 This app automates a manual one time pad (OTP) encryption procedure field tested as far back as the 1970s and likely earlier.
 It has been publicly disclosed since early 1977.

 SILENT DUCK (SD) is the name of the app, and is not the term used by the creators of this procedure.
 SD automates manual one time pad (OTP) encryption of text, digits and some punctuation characters.

+Although usable for encrypting messages, this app focuses on exercising various features particular to one time pad systems.

 WARNING:
 1) This app will automatically wipe and delete input files for each command.